GISH123/2nd-Business-Model-and-Big-Data-Competition/catboost modeling/for those too lazy to run program/README.md

-# its very disorganized and i just modify the code whereever i want so you probably doesnt want to look at this,
+# its very disorganized and i just modify the code whereever i want, so you probably shouldnt look at this,
 # and the last modification i fitted a bad model(by tuning bad parameters) so the result here is pretty garbage
 but it has some results which you can see